Seattle Fire Department

 The Seattle Fire Department provides fire protection and emergency medical services to the city of Seattle, Washington, United States.
 The department is responsible for an area of 142.5 sqmi, including 193 mi of waterfront, with a population of 713,700.
 There is a total of 1,065 employees with 981 uniformed personnel and 84 civilian employees.

 History

-The Seattle Fire Department got its start as a volunteer fire department that was taken over by the City of Seattle on April 11, 1884.
+The Seattle Fire Department started as a volunteer fire department that was taken over by the City of Seattle on April 11, 1884.
 On June 6, 1889, the Great Seattle Fire broke out and destroyed over 64 acres of the city.
 Insurance investigators charged the city with not having adequately trained firefighters to provide protection for the residents.
 As a result, the Seattle Fire Department was officially established on October 17, 1889, as a paid professional department.

+The Seattle Fire Department is contracted with American Medical Response for basic life support transport.